BHI's COVID-19 Analytics

 Whyzen Analytics COVID-19 Reporting

-We have developed new tools within our account-level analytics and reporting solution to help plans, employers, and brokers adjust healthcare benefits, interventions, and support programs to better serve high-risk populations.
+Whyzen Analytics was named a quarterfinalist in the 2020 UCSF Digital Health Awards for its excellence in COVID-19 tracking and reporting.
+These new tools within our account-level analytics and reporting solution help plans, employers, and brokers adjust healthcare benefits, interventions, and support programs to better serve high-risk populations.

 BHI's Long-Term COVID-19 Research